Tips for Building a Strength Training Plan for Runners

 A fair while ago I published an article with the title “Stretching Doesn’t Work…?“.
 If you’re one of the many who have bought into the hype surrounding all the research that supposedly tells us that runners shouldn’t stretch, I’d suggest giving the article a read… with an open mind!

-Many of the overuse injuries I see in distance runners are multi-factoral in their causes, with muscular imbalance and lack of mobility in certain areas being big parts of the puzzle.
+Many of the overuse injuries I see in distance runners are multi-factorial in their causes, with muscular imbalance and lack of mobility in certain areas being big parts of the puzzle.

 Please don’t view strength training for runners and stretching as being mutually exclusive.
-A good cross training programme for runners will incorporate elements of both.
+A good cross-training plan for runners will incorporate elements of both.